upwork/node-upwork/README.md

 ## Quick start

-Before you may use Upwork APIs, you will need to obtain your pair of API keys.
+Before you start using Upwork API, you will need to obtain your pair of API keys.
-Visit the `Upwork API Center documentation <https://developers.upwork.com/#authentication_oauth-10>`_ for full details.
+Visit the `Upwork API documentation Center <https://developers.upwork.com/#authentication_oauth-10>`_ for full details.

 1. - `example/example.js` to `myapp.js`